Products

 Get expert advice on our high-quality products.

-FocalPoint systems are typically sized as a percentage of the impervious drainage area that contributes runoff to the system.
-The specific percentage varies by state, but 175 square feet per impervious acre is usually a good estimate.
-Some states use routing methodology (such as TR-55) to design systems, and your local ACF Representative can help you with these designs.
+FocalPoint Biofiltration Systems are typically a percentage of the impervious drainage area that contributes runoff to the system.
+The specific percentage varies by state, however, 175 square feet per impervious acre is generally a reasonable estimate.
+Furthermore, some states use routing methodology (such as TR-55) to design systems.
+Contact your local Ferguson Waterworks Sales Associate.
+We are here to help you with these designs.

 Why is FocalPoint so much smaller than traditional bioretention systems?

-Traditional bioretention systems filter runoff at a much slower rate than FocalPoint, which means they need far more square footage to treat the same amount of runoff.
-These traditional systems typically filter runoff at 1-4 inches/hour/square foot, while FocalPoint filters runoff at over 100 inches/hour/square foot.
+Traditional bioretention systems filter runoff at a much slower rate than FocalPoint.
+That is to say, they need far more square footage to treat the same amount of runoff.
+These traditional systems typically filter runoff at 1-4 inches/hour/square foot, meanwhile FocalPoint filters runoff at over 100 inches/hour/square foot.

 What is the minimum size of FocalPoint?

-Using a mini excavator, preparing a 4’ x 5’ excavation is manageable, so we typically use 20 square feet as the minimum size.
-We have built systems as small as 12 square feet (3’ x 4’), but there is significantly more hand-work involved to get the dimensions precise.
+Using a mini excavator, it is manageable to prepare a 4’ x 5’ excavation, therefore, we typically use 20 square feet as the minimum size.
+However, some systems are as small as 12 square feet (3’ x 4’), but they require significantly more hand-work in order to ensure precise dimensions.

 Is there a maximum size for a FocalPoint system?